Seneca Growth Capital VCT

 Unless the offer is fully subscribed beforehand, the following deadlines apply:

-- Invest by 31 January 2020 (cleared funds required by 5pm) to qualify for 0% initial charge and 0.30% annual rebate for three years
+- Invest by 9 July 2020 (cleared funds required by noon) for 2020/21 allotment and to qualify for 0% initial charge and 0.30% annual rebate for three years.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.